1. IEEE Signal Processing Magazine

 Special Issue Announcements: Special Issues of Journals, Transactions, Magazines and Paper Deadlines, published by the IEEE Signal Processing Society:

 The AASP TC elections:

 The Nominations, Awards and Elections Subcommittee of the AASP Technical Committee is currently seeking nominations for new Members.
-Nominations should be submitted by September 15 to Minje Kim (minje AT indiana DOT edu), and to the AASP TC Chair Paris Smaragdis (paris AT illinois DOT edu).
-Each nomination must include a nomination form together with a full CV of the nominee.
+Nominations should be submitted by September 15 to Mark Plumbley (m DOT plumbley AT surrey DOT ac DOT uk), and to the AASP TC Chair Gaël Richard (gael DOT richard AT telecom HYPHEN paris DOT fr).
+Candidates and nominators have to compile the nomination form.

 All TC candidates must be current IEEE and SPS members in good standing.
 New member candidates can be self-nominated or nominated by TC members.
 Members will serve a term of three years.
 Current TC members who are in their first term may be nominated for a second consecutive term, but are not eligible to vote in the new member election.
 After the second term on a TC, members may run for additional terms, but there must be an absence of at least 3 years between terms.
 New members must be willing to review papers within the area of the TC, which are submitted to the Society’s conferences, review papers for workshops owned or co-owned by the TC, serve in the subcommittees established by the TC, and perform other duties as assigned.